ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 The paths used by the data transfer components look like

 [remote or keyword]:/path/to/file.txt
 The [remote or keyword] part can be either the name of a specific remote, empty or "any".
-Empty and "any" amount to the same - running the standard logics of our system, working through remotes in priority order.
+Empty and "any" amount to the same - running the standard logic of our system, working through remotes in priority order.
 Specifying the name of a remote will perform the given command only against it.

 If an operation should be performed against a local file or directory, the first part, including the colon, should be removed.